por25528/MoodengRun/README.md

 Project Overview

-This project is a side-scrolling platformer game built using Kaboom.js.
-The player controls MooDeng, a character navigating through obstacles, enemies, and collecting water hose.
+This project is a simple side-scrolling platformer game built using Kaboom.js for learning purposes.
+The player controls MooDeng, a character navigating through obstacles, enemies, and collecting water hoses.

     Jump and Fall Mechanics: Tap to jump when on the ground and tap to fall when in the air for improved control and mobility.
     Obstacle and Enemy Avoidance: Avoid spikes and enemies (both grounded and floating) as you progress through the game.